 A PhD is a significant investment, but it is one that brings an invaluable personal experience and a wealth of professional opportunities upon your graduation.

-There are a range of different sources of funding available for PhD students at Queen Mary – in fact, we offer 220 fully or partially funded studentships.
+There are a range of different sources of funding available for PhD students at Queen Mary – in fact, we offer up to 200 fully or partially funded studentships each year.
 These include:

 - QMUL Principal's Postgraduate Research Studentships

 - Doctoral Training Partnership Studentships

 - Other sources (such as charities and industry).

 Finding funding is an important element of the application process and we recommend that you begin to explore your funding options as early as possible.